OO00OO00/data-512-a2/README.md

 Date: 2018-10-31

 # Goal
-The goal of this project is to illustrate bias of political articles across different nations.
+The goal of this project is to illustrate bias of political articles within Wikipedia across different nations.
 In particular, a set of tables are produced that show the extremes of articles of politicians per capita and proportion of high quality political articles for each country included in this analysis.

 # Data sources used
 To create these tables, we will draw from three data sources: